shawncxc/zillow-analysis/README.md

 qs: -----   4th quantile(> 75%)  ----   2nd & 3rd quantile(25% - 75%) -----1st quantile(< 25%)

 Actually, this demo performs exploratory data analysis.

+I prefer the qs method for this demo, because it is more interpretable.